-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Routine transportation Details of this benefit: Up to 48 one-way trips, combined in and out-of-network, are covered each year (limited to ground transportation only).
-You are responsible for any costs over the trip limit both in and out-of-network.
-Trips must be to or from planapproved locations, such as network providers, medical facilities, pharmacies, gyms, grocery stores, or hearing and vision appointments.
+Services that are covered for you What you must pay when you get these services Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Routine transportation Provided by: ModivCare® Details of this benefit: \$0 copayment □Up to 48 one-way trips are covered each year (limited to ground transportation only). □You are responsible for any costs over the trip limit.
+Trips must be to or from plan-approved locations, such as network providers, medical facilities, pharmacies, gyms, grocery stores, or hearing and vision appointments.
 Each one-way trip must not exceed 50 miles of driving distance.
 A trip is one-way transportation; a round trip is 2 trips.
-Provided by: SafeRide \$0 copayment 75% coinsurance for covered services

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Transportation services must be requested 3 business days prior to a routine scheduled appointment.
+Transportation services must be requested 3 business days prior to a routine scheduled appointment.
 One companion is allowed per trip (companion must be at least 18 years old).
-On some trips, you may have to share a ride with other transportation clients.
-Trips are curb-to-curb service.
-Wheelchair-accessible vans are available upon request.
+On some trips, you may have to share a ride with other transportation clients. □Trips are curb-to-curb service. □Wheelchair-accessible vans are available upon request.
 Drivers do not have medical training.
 In case of emergency, call 911.
-This benefit does not cover transportation by: □Stretcher □Ambulance You can get more information by viewing the Vendor Information Sheet at myUHCMedicare.com or by calling Customer Service to have a paper copy sent to you.
-Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but \$0 copayment for each visit. \$0 copayment for worldwide coverage of urgently needed services received outside of the United States.
-Please see Chapter 7 Section 1.1 for expense reimbursement for worldwide services.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
+Services that are covered for you What you must pay when you get these services This benefit does not cover transportation by: Stretcher Ambulance You can get more information by viewing the Vendor Information Sheet at myuhc.com/communityplan or by calling Customer Service to have a paper copy sent to you.
+Urgently needed services are provided to treat a non- emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
 If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.
 Services must be immediately needed and medically necessary.
-Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider.
-Cost sharing for necessary urgently needed services furnished out-of- network in the United States is the same as for such services furnished in- network.
-Worldwide coverage for 'urgently needed services' when medical services are needed right away because of an illness, injury, or condition that you did not expect or anticipate, and you can't wait until you are back in our plan's service area to
+Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider. \$0 copayment for each visit. \$0 copayment for worldwide coverage of urgently needed services received outside of the United States.
+Please see Chapter 7 Section 1.1 for expense reimbursement for worldwide services.
+Cost sharing for necessary urgently needed services furnished out-of-network in the United States is the same as for such services furnished in-network.
+Worldwide coverage for 'urgently needed services' when medical services are needed right away because of an illness, injury, or condition that you did not expect or anticipate, and you can't wait until you are back in our plan's